ianhussey/Analogical-learning-via-IAT-II/experiment 3/study details.md

 ### Power analysis

-No power analysis as I'm still working out how to do this for interaction effects in LMMs.
-Sample size increased relative to previous experiments given larger number of analyses on the shooter task.
+No power analysis given the complexity of simulations for LMM interaction effects.
+Sample size was increased relative to previous experiments given larger number of analyses on the shooter task.

 ### Planned sample size

-300
+250

 ### Payment